 This fish is often mistaken for its close relative, the crowned or diadem squirrelfish (Sargocentron diadema).
 Having the same two diagonal white lines on the head, what primarily separates the two species is that this particular fish has a deeper ruby-red colored body, the stripes are more of a bluish-white color, and the dorsal fin is black, white, and red.

 Squirrelfish are generally a peaceful species of fish and make excellent additions to most marine community aquariums.
 Squirrelfish may be bullied and will run and hide rather than stand up to an aggressor.
 They fare well with more robust tank mates.
-Most mildly predatory fish tend to leave them alone because of their intimidating dorsal spikes.
+Most mildly predatory fish tend to leave them alone because of their intimidating dorsal spines.
 They also do best when kept in large groups of six or more.
 Compatible tankmates for the squirrelfish may include angelfish, anthias, batfish, clownfish, hawkfish, and tangs.
 Squirrelfish will prey on smaller species of fish and crustaceans.

 Striped Squirrelfish Habitat and Care